vsbron/course-react2024-the-wild-oasis/README.md

 ## Features

+- Header with user's Name and Avatar;
 - Sidebar Navigation;
-- All lists can be Filtered and Sorted;
+- Bookings & Cabins lists can be Filtered and Sorted;
 - Settings page where the app can be adjusted;

 ### Users